popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 and some of the lessons learned from a recent effort to expand the range of supported species.
-Thus, this paper serves as a tutorial in both how to assemble the data that is required in order to simulate a species, and how this information can be incorporated into the stdpopsim catalog in order to make it available to everyone.
+Thus, this paper serves as a tutorial in both how to assemble the data that is required to simulate a species, and how this information can be incorporated into the stdpopsim catalog to make it available to everyone.

 # Introduction

 Dramatic reductions in sequencing costs are enabling unprecedented genomic data to be generated for a huge variety of species (@Ellegren2014).
-Ongoing efforts to systematically sequence a wide variety of species (eg. Vertebrate Genomes Project (@Rhie2021), 10KP (10,000 Plants) Genome Project (@Cheng2018)) are in turn facilitating enormous increases in population-level genomic data for new model and non-model species.
+Ongoing efforts to systematically sequence the life on Earth with efforts like the Earth Biogenome (@Lewin2022) and its affiliated project networks (for example, Vertebrate Genomes (@Rhie2021), 10,000 Plants (@Cheng2018) and others, see https://www.earthbiogenome.org/affiliated-project-networks) are facilitating enormous increases in population-level genomic data for model and non-model species.
 Correspondingly, methods for inferring demographic history and natural selection from such data are flourishing (@Beichman2018).
 Past methods development has typically focused on model organisms such as *Drosophila* or, piggybacking on medical genomics, humans.
-But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in models of common model organisms, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), or selfing (eg. as implemented in Demes (@Gower2022)).
+But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in models of common model organisms, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), selfing (eg. as implemented in Demes (@Gower2022)), and intense artificial selection (@MacLeod2013, @MacLeod2014).
-Models inferred from these tools are an important community resource, but reuse of such models can be arduous and error-prone (@Ragsdale2020).
+Population genetic models inferred with these tools are an important community resource, but reuse of such models can be arduous and error-prone (@Ragsdale2020).

 Simulations from population genomic models have many uses, both for methods development and empirical research.
 They provide training data for inference methods based on machine learning (@Schrider2018) or Approximate Bayesian Computation (@Csillery2010).
-They can also serve as baselines for further analyses; for example, models incorporating demographic history serve as null models in selection analyses (@Hsieh2016a).
+They can also serve as baselines for further analyses; for example, models incorporating demographic history serve as null models in selection analyses (@Hsieh2016a) or to seed downstream breeding program simulations (@Gaynor2020).
 More recently, population genomic simulations have begun to be used to help guide conservation decisions for threatened species (@Teixeira2021).

 In general, population genomic simulations become more useful the more realistically they represent the organism being simulated - that is, as they incorporate more features of the organism's biology.
-The demographic history of a species, encompassing population sizes, divergences, and gene flow, can dramatically affect patterns of genetic variation (@Teshima2006), and recombination rate variation across the genome also strongly affects genetic variation and haplotype structure (@Nachman2002), particularly when linked selection is important (TODO: cite linked selection?).
+Genome features such as mutation and recombination rates strongly affect genetic variation and haplotype structure (@Nachman2002), particularly when linked selection is important (TODO: cite linked selection?).
+Furthermore, the demographic history of a species, encompassing population sizes, divergences, and gene flow, can dramatically affect patterns of genetic variation (@Teshima2006).
 Thus estimates of these parameters are fundamentally important to the development of simulations of species of interest.
 This presents challenges not only in the coding of the simulations themselves, but in the choice of parameter estimates to be used to shape the simulation model.

 Stdpopsim is a community resource recently developed to provide easy access to detailed population genomic simulations (@Adrion2020).
 This resource lowers the technical barriers to performing such simulations and reduces the possibility of erroneous implementation of simulations for species with published models.
 But so far stdpopsim has been primarily restricted to well-characterized model organisms.
-Feedback from workshops for users of stdpopsim emphasized the need for better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desire to expand the variety of organisms incorporated into stdpopsim.
+Feedback from stdpopsim workshops emphasized the need for a better understanding among the empirical population genomic community of when it is practical to create a realistic simulation of a species of interest, and the community desires to expand the variety of organisms in stdpopsim.

 Thus, the choice of whether and how to develop population genomic simulations for a species of interest is affected by the genomic resources and knowledge available for the species.
 These choices have a major impact on the resulting patterns of genomic variation generated by the simulation.
 The fundamental importance of these components of realistic population genomic simulations is not always well understood, and the necessary choices can be challenging.
 While stdpopsim provides a framework for standardizing simulations of some species, the broader population genetics community would benefit from additional guidance in putting together such simulations.